Student Uniform and Grooming

 Sweaters/Sweatshirts/Hoodies:

-• Cloth face coverings may be worn by students as necessary for health and safety
+•Solid color cloth face coverings may be worn by students as necessary for health and safety.

-• Coverings may not cover eyes or tops of head
+•Coverings or headgear may not cover eyes or tops of head.

-• Scarves must be worn appropriately around the neck or shoulders (accessory item only; no bandanas)
+•Scarves must be worn around the neck or shoulders (accessory item only; no bandanas).

-• No jewelry or accessory that may be used as weapons such as chains or spiked jewelry
+•Jewelry or accessories that may be used as a weapon, such as chains or spiked jewelry, are not permitted.

 Exceptions to wearing dress code attire are permitted when: